Giancarlo Stanton Player Props: Yankees vs. Royals

 Giancarlo Stanton At The Plate

-- Stanton has driven in a run in 18 games this season (37.5%), including eight games with more than one RBI (16.7%).
-He has also driven home three or more of his team's runs in three contests.
+- In 19 games this year (38.8%), Stanton has picked up an RBI, and in nine of those games (18.4%) he had two or more.
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.